-We repeated similar MCMC analyses as above for the analysis of orders, however, we ran the data under two different models.
-One with polyploidy and one without polyploidy included in the model and because each order is fixed for either holo- or monocentricity we only estimate one set of rate parameters in each clade.
-We only included orders with more than 20 tips in our phylogeny to insure a sufficient sample size for rate inference.
-This led to 10 orders level analyses; three of the included orders (Hemiptera, Lepidoptera, and Odonata) have holocentric chromosomes, and seven that have monocentric chromosomes.
+We repeated similar MCMC analyses as above for the analysis of orders, however, we ran the data under two different models; One with polyploidy and one without polyploidy included in the model and because each order is fixed for either holo- or monocentricity.
+We only estimate one set of rate parameters in each clade and only included orders with more than 20 tips in our phylogeny to insure a sufficient sample size for rate inference.
+This led to 10 order level analyses; three of the included orders (Hemiptera, Lepidoptera, and Odonata) have holocentric chromosomes, and seven that have monocentric chromosomes.
 To compare rates among orders we compared the credible interval for each parameter among orders.

 Results